-The medicines in commissioning checklist can be used by commissioners and service providers to ensure that all medicines related issues are considered in service redesign.
-The checklist is available at: https://www.sps.nhs.uk/articles/medicines-in-commissioning-resources/ Below is a summary of the key points from this checklist.
+The medicines in the commissioning checklist can be used by commissioners and service providers to ensure that all medicines related issues are considered in service redesign.2 Below is a summary of the key points from this checklist.

 1. Does the service or pathway comply with current legislation and NHS regulations?